 In education settings, Pacific survivors reported that they were often disregarded and ignored by teachers, streamed into classes with easier work, or outright racially abused.
 Footnote 83 They were also punished more frequently and more severely for perceived misbehaviour than their Pākehā counterparts.
 During the Inquiry’s State Institutional Response Hearing, Chief Executive and Secretary for Education Iona Holsted acknowledged that the education system’s expectations of Pacific children and young people were ‘too low’, which caused harm and contributed to poor educational outcomes over generations.
 Footnote 84

-Cultural neglect through disconnection from identity and families (kāinga)
+Cultural neglect through disconnection from identity and families (kainga)

-Many Pacific survivors were denied the ability to practise and access knowledge of their cultural identities, practices, customs and languages, and access to their kāinga (family).
-The removal of Pacific children, young people and adults into care, and being kept separated from family once in care, was a transgression against the Pacific value of kāinga (family) and a transgression of the vā.
+Many Pacific survivors were denied the ability to practise and access knowledge of their cultural identities, practices, customs and languages, and access to their kainga (family).
+The removal of Pacific children, young people and adults into care, and being kept separated from family once in care, was a transgression against the Pacific value of kainga (family) and a transgression of the vā.

 Pacific survivors of institutional residential care reflected on how residential facilities and homes were not set up to provide for them culturally in the first place.
 Survivor Fa’amoana Luafutu told the Inquiry that Kohitere Boys’ Training Centre in Taitoko Levin “had no function to meet the needs of a Samoan like me”.
 Footnote 85 Similarly, Tokelauan and Māori survivor Mr TH said that “there was no cultural support at Epuni [Boys’ Home]”.
 Footnote 86